icann/rdap-conformance-tool/docs/2019_gtld/tig/registry.md

   "message": "The TLD is not included in the bootstrapDomainNameSpace.
 See section 1.11.1 of the RDAP_Technical_Implementation_Guide_2_1."
 }
 ```
-2. Validate that at least one base URL exists in the bootstrapDomainNameSpace for the TLD.
+2. Test case [-23101](#id-testCase-23101){ #id-testCase-23101 }: Validate that at least one base URL exists in the bootstrapDomainNameSpace for the TLD.
 ``` json
 {
   "code": -23101,